melosomelo/algorithms/linear-data-structures/README.md

 will store our elements in a regular array.
 If the array gets too big (or to small), we can resize it.

-With this strategy, adding, removing and accessing elements is very simple and efficient (except when we need to resize the array).
-In general, we will only need to keep track of the amount of elements in the structure (`size`) and the `capacity` of the array.
-If when inserting an element, `size` equals `capacity`, then we just create a new array with double the capacity.
-If `size` is one quarter of `capacity`, then we create a new array with half the original capacity.
+In general, we will only need to keep track of the amount of elements inserted (`size`) and the `capacity` of the array.
+Accessing an element becomes only a question of indexing the underlying array.

-You may be asking yourself: _why shrink the array when it's one quarter of the capacity?
-Why don't we shrink it to one half when the array is half full?_ Well, that would be very inefficient.
-What if we had another insertion just after shrinking it?
-We'd have to resize the array all over again.
-If we shrink it only when it's one quarter full, we the new array will still be half full and we will be able to delay resizing it.